-DESCRIPTIONORTHO MICRONOR® Tablets
+ORTHO MICRONOR® Tablets

 Each tablet contains 0.35 mg norethindrone.
-Inactive ingredients include corn starch, D&C Green No. 5, D&C Yellow No. 10, lactose, magnesium stearate, and povidone.
+Inactive ingredients include D&C Green No. 5, D&C Yellow No. 10, lactose, magnesium stearate, modified corn starch and povidone.

 INTRODUCTION

 This leaflet is about birth control pills that contain one hormone, a progestin.
 Please read this leaflet before you begin to take your pills.
 It is meant to be used along with talking with your healthcare professional.